nubenetes/awesome-kubernetes/docs/istio.md

 - [jaegertracing.io](https://www.jaegertracing.io/)
 - [hackernoon.com: A Guide to Deploying Jaeger on Kubernetes in Production](https://hackernoon.com/a-guide-to-deploying-jaeger-on-kubernetes-in-production-0p2n3tub)
 - [hackernoon.com: How To Use OpenTelemetry And Jaeger To Implement Distributed Tracing And APM](https://hackernoon.com/how-to-use-opentelemetry-and-jaeger-to-implement-distributed-tracing-and-apm-jcx34fi)
+- [faun.pub: A beginner’s guide to Jaeger](https://faun.pub/a-beginners-guide-to-jaeger-ed75ce5ed8f4) Welcome to A beginner’s guide to Jaeger (5 Part Series)

 ## Envoy micro proxy
 - [envoyproxy.io](https://www.envoyproxy.io/)